Foreigners cut U.S. long-term securities purchases in April -Treasury data

-June 15 Foreigners in April bought the smallest amount of long-term U.S. securities in four months, data from the U.S. Treasury Department showed on Thursday.
+June 15 (Reuters) - Foreigners in April bought the smallest amount of long-term U.S. securities in four months, data from the U.S. Treasury Department showed on Thursday.

 Offshore investors purchased $1.8 billion in long-term U.S. assets in April, down sharply from the revised $59.7 billion they bought the prior month.